VertaAI/modeldb/client/verta/docs/examples/tutorials/merge.rst

 ========================

 At the moment, the Client does not yet fully support resolving merge conflicts.
-To handle them, it is recommended to pick out the desired items from the conflicting Commits and add them to the your currently-active branch.
+To handle them, it is recommended to pick out the desired items from the conflicting Commits and add them to your currently-active branch.

 Resolution